Whitey Bulger's liquor store

 Rakes was at home cooking dinner for his two young daughters when Bulger and his associate, Stephen Flemmi, showed up unannounced.

-According to Rakes, the pair placed a bag containing $67,000 on his kitchen table and informed him that they were buying his newly opened store.
+Rakes said that the pair placed a bag containing $67,000 on his kitchen table and told him that they were buying his newly opened store.

-Although Rakes initially refused to give in to their extortion attempt, he eventually realized that he didn't have much of a choice.
+Although he initially refused to give in to their extortion attempt, he eventually realized that he didn't have much of a choice.

-As they were all sitting around the table, Flemmi picked up Rakes' daughter and put her on his lap.
+As they were all sitting around the table, Flemmi picked up the child and put her on his lap.
 He then placed his handgun on the table in front of her and allowed her to pick it up.

 Following the visit, Rakes and his wife reported Bulger's extortion attempt to the police.
-However, after receiving further threats, they eventually got cold feet and refused to assist in any investigation.
+However, after receiving more threats, they eventually got cold feet and refused to pursue the matter any further.

 Complicating matters was the fact that Bulger and Flemmi had both been operating as FBI informants for more than a decade.
-In the eyes of their corrupt handler, FBI Special Agent John Connolly, the two men were an invaluable tool against the Italian-American mafia in Massachusetts.
+In the eyes of their corrupt handler, FBI Special Agent John Connolly, the two men were an invaluable tool in the war against the Italian-American mafia in Massachusetts.

 In the end, the sale went ahead, and ownership of the store was transferred to a Winter Hill Gang associate named Kevin Weeks.
 From that point on, it became known as the South Boston Liquor Mart.